Oran-123/Cheap-Chopping-Chops/README.md

 * A hamburger menu will replace the listed menu items on smaller screens to optimize screen space
 * The menu items will be visible after the hamburger menus is expanded by a user clicking it

+### Landing Page

+* The main image on the landing page will portray the main concepts of the website.
+The image will be coloured and show a smiling customer who has recently had their hair cut.
+The image is clearly displaying a customer happy with the service and it is also immediately clear to a visitor what the purpose of the website is.